-- Light blue, navy, and green polo tops - Khaki bottoms pants or shorts
+- Light blue, navy, and green polo tops - Khaki bottoms pants or shorts (no cargo pants or shorts)

 Formal Uniform Requirements

 All uniform items must be purchased from Poindexter's Uniform Company (except for boys' Oxford shirts and boys/girls khaki bottoms).
 All pieces of the formal uniform are required for Formal Dress Uniform Day.
 Formal Dress Uniform Days are every Wednesday school year.
 There may be other events requiring formal uniforms during the year with advanced notice.